News & Events

 The Faraday Phoenix mission, a re-flight of the original Faraday-1 satellite lost at launch, is part of In-Space Missions’ Faraday programme.
 Co-funded by ESA (European Space Agency), it enables multiple third-party payloads to ‘rideshare’ on a single satellite platform, providing low-cost access to space.
 Similar to its predecessor, the Faraday Phoenix satellite carries our FSDK flight software onboard, tying together the spacecraft’s subsystems and seamlessly interfacing with a large number of third-party payloads, including a host of software-defined radios of various types.

-As they progress through their lives in orbit, both Faraday Phoenix and KSF1 satellites will make full use of our Mission Control Software and its tight integration with the flight software.
+As they progress through their lives in orbit, both Faraday CubeSat and KSF1 satellites will make full use of our Mission Control Software and its tight integration with the flight software.
 This will help to significantly simplify, improve, and automate their mission operations.

 “We are extremely proud of the hard work we have put in to help make these missions a success. ”Peter Mendham, CEO at Bright Ascension